SerenePrince/noahpn/CONTENT_LICENSE.md

 - Images, graphics, and screenshots
 - Branding, layout, and visual design

+This content is provided for review and evaluation as part of a personal portfolio.

 The source code for this project is licensed separately under the MIT License.
 See the `LICENSE` file for details.

-You may not copy, reproduce, or redistribute the content for commercial or public-facing use without explicit permission.
+You may not copy, reproduce, or redistribute the non-code content for commercial or public-facing use without explicit permission.